What Will Smith said during a call with Oscars bosses after hitting Chris Rock

 Pinkett Smith has previously opened up about battling an auto immune disorder called alopecia, which causes excessive hair loss.

-The Academy in a statement on Wednesday night said it had initiated “disciplinary proceedings” against Smith for violating its Standards of Conduct “including inappropriate physical contact, abusive or threatening behaviour, and compromising the integrity of the Academy”.
+The Academy in a statement on Wednesday said it had initiated “disciplinary proceedings” against Smith for violating its Standards of Conduct, but, on Friday (1 April), Smith announced his resignation from the organisation.

-Smith now faces possible suspension, expulsion or other sanctions – to be decided at the Academy’s next board meeting on 18 April.
+Find exactly what that means for Smith’s future at the Oscars here.

-However, Academy board members have alleged that they do not recall either Rubin or Hudson informing them of Tuesday’s call with Smith.
+Academy board members have alleged that they do not recall either Rubin or Hudson informing them of Tuesday’s call with Smith.

 “Why would they keep this from us,” one “insider” who was present for Wednesday’s (30 March) board meeting asked Deadline.
 “It only contributes to an atmosphere of suspicion and lack of leadership.”